Fingerprint Scanning and Comparison

 Note that the fingers, for which the images have been detected in the RFID chip, are marked with the special fingerprint symbol, see the screenshot:

-Now you can proceed with fingerprint scanning and comparison.
+You can start fingerprint scanning and comparison.

-2. Using the fingerprint scanner device, scan the finger(s).
+2. Using the fingerprint scanner device, scan the fingers.

-The scanning process is either started automatically at the finger(s) detection, or by clicking the corresponding Scan fingerprint button in the Fingerprint scanning and comparison UI form.
+The scanning process is either started automatically at the fingers detection, or by clicking the corresponding Scan fingerprint button in the Fingerprint scanning and comparison UI form.

 Using the dropdown at the top, you can change the reference finger image.
 If the selected finger has already been scanned, the corresponding comparison result will be displayed without the need of rescanning.